IEEE-SaTML/2025/content/_index/content.md

 #### News & Updates

+- The program for SaTML 2025 is <a href="program">now available</a>.
+We are looking forward to 3 days packed with secure and trustworthy learning.
 - The list of accepted papers for SaTML 2025 is <a href="accepted-papers">now available</a>.
 Congratulations to all authors!
 - We are offering travel scholarships for students and postdocs, thanks to generous sponsor support. <a href="scholarships">Learn more</a>.
 - The <a href="https://eventsignup.ku.dk/ieeesatml2025/conference">registration page</a> for SaTML 2025 is now open!